Divya4242/React-Node-MongoDB-Docker-Project-CICD-GITHUB-ACTIONS-EC2/README.md

 - **AWS EC2**: The application is deployed on an AWS EC2 instance.
 - **Conditional Execution**: Deployment only proceeds if the first job is successful, as indicated by the status artifact.

+## Setup Instructions
+To implement this CI/CD pipeline:
+1. **Fork the Repository**: Fork this repo to your GitHub account.
+2. **Create EC2 SSH Key Secrets**: Add the required EC2 SSH key secrets in the GitHub Action YAML file.
+3. **Modify Deployment Action Values**: Change the rsync deployment action values as needed in the GitHub Action YAML file.
+4. **Update EC2 IP Address**: Replace the placeholder EC2 IP address in the GitHub Action YAML file with your actual EC2 instance IP address.

 ## Screenshots
 ![image](https://github.com/Divya4242/React-Node-MongoDB-Docker-Project-CICD-GITHUB-ACTIONS-EC2/assets/113757574/6aa4ab06-b0ab-4846-8843-0ba3621d0ff7)
 ![image](https://github.com/Divya4242/React-Node-MongoDB-Docker-Project-CICD-GITHUB-ACTIONS-EC2/assets/113757574/3953902d-05a1-45dc-82ff-4d1fa73a1f15)